Zucchini Companion Plants: Full List of Pairings

 Vegetables to Plant with Zucchini

-• Beans, Peas, and Other Legumes – Legumes are nitrogen-fixers, which can help zucchinis grow when planted nearby.
-They work exceptionally well with zucchini when also paired with corn for them to climb on.
+• Beans, Peas, and Other Legumes – Legumes are nitrogen fixers, which can help zucchinis grow when planted nearby.
+They work exceptionally well with zucchini when also paired with pole beans or corn for them to climb on.

-• Garlic – The strong smell of garlic can repel zucchini pests.
+• Garlic – The strong smell of garlic can repel cucumber beetles, flea beetles, and other harmful pests from your zucchini.

 • Lettuce and Spinach – These leafy greens take up little space and nutrients from the soil, so your zucchini crop won’t be bothered by having them nearby.
-In return, the zucchini will offer the greens shade.
+In return, the zucchini offers the greens shade and helps with soil moisture.

-• Radishes – Radishes make a good flea beetle and cucumber beetle trap crop.
+• Radishes – Radishes make a good flea beetle and cucumber beetle trap crop, acting as a natural pest control method.

-• Winter Squashes and Other Summer Squash – Other squashes make great companion plants, since they take up similar amounts of space in the garden and share pollinators.
-Some varieties, like Blue Hubbard, can even act as trap crops.
+• Winter Squashes and Other Summer Squash – Other squashes make great companion plants since they take up similar amounts of space in the garden and share pollinators.
+Some varieties, like Blue Hubbard squash, can even act as trap crops for squash vine borers and other pests.

 Flowers to Plant Near Zucchini

-• Alyssum – Alyssum draws in beneficial insects while offering ground cover.
+• Alyssum – Sweet alyssum draws in beneficial insects while offering ground cover and acting as living mulch.

 • Marigolds – Marigolds act as a trap crop while also attracting helpful insects.
+The strong scent of marigolds can repel a variety of pests.
 French marigolds in particular can be a great addition to your zucchini patch.

 • Nasturtiums – You can interplant nasturtiums with your zucchini to trap aphids, beetles, and many other zucchini pests.

 • Sunflowers – Sunflowers are another plant that can grow taller than your zucchini to get sufficient sun and space.
-They can also help support zucchini plants.
+They can also help support zucchini plants and attract beneficial parasitoid wasps.

 Herbs to Plant Near Zucchini